tus/tus-node-server/README.md

 It is capable of accepting uploads with arbitrary sizes and storing them locally on disk, on Google Cloud Storage or on AWS S3 (or any other S3-compatible storage system).
-Due to its modularization and extensibility, support for nearly any other cloud provider could easily be added to tusd.
+Due to its modularization and extensibility, support for nearly any other cloud provider could easily be added to tus-node-server

 > 👉 **Note**: since 1.0.0 packages are split and published under the `@tus` scope.
 > The old package, `tus-node-server`, is considered unstable and will only receive security fixes.